The Misfits (1961 film): Production

 The making of The Misfits was troublesome on several accounts, not the least of which was the sometimes 100 °F (38 °C) heat of the northern Nevada desert and the breakdown of Monroe's marriage to writer Arthur Miller.
 Miller revised the script throughout the shoot as the concepts of the film developed.

 Meanwhile, with her marriage to Arthur Miller troubled, Marilyn Monroe was drinking too much after work and using prescription drugs.
 According to Huston in a 1981 retrospective interview, he felt "absolutely certain that she was doomed," a conclusion he reached while working on the film: "There was evidence right before me almost every day.
 She was incapable of rescuing herself or of being rescued by anyone else.
 And it sometimes affected her work.
 We had to stop the picture while she went to a hospital for two weeks."
 Huston shut down production in August 1960 when Monroe went to a hospital for relaxation and depression treatment.
 Some close-ups after her hospital discharge were shot using limited soft focus.
 Monroe was nearly always an hour late to the set, sometimes not showing up at all.
 Monroe spent her nights learning newly written lines with her drama coach Paula Strasberg.
 Monroe's confidant and masseur, Ralph Roberts, was cast as an ambulance attendant in the film's rodeo scene.
 The other actors and Huston did not complain to Monroe about her lateness—they knew they needed her to finish the movie.
-Gable reminisced with The Making of the Misfits author James Goode saying, "Long ago, if an actor was late, they were fired."
+Gable reminisced in The Making of the Misfits with author James Goode saying, "Long ago, if an actor was late, they were fired."